 The Center for Social Services produced the first Lesbian and Gay Parade in San Diego in June 1974, to celebrate the 1969 Stonewall Rebellion on New York’s Christopher Street.
 This first gay pride event included a yard sale and potluck dinner at the center as well as an informal parade to Balboa Park and back.
 In 1991, the event was moved from June to July.
 In 1993, the parade was moved to its current route from Hillcrest along University Avenue and 6th Avenue to Balboa Park.

-The following is the event program for 2019.
-Stay tuned for the 2020 program, coming soon.
+The following is the event program of a past pride edition.
+Stay tuned for the 2021 program.

 In 2019, Pride celebrations everywhere will trace their heritage to the evening of June 28, 1969 when patrons of the Stonewall Inn in New York City said “No more!” to police harassment.
 Recognizing 50 years since the Stonewall Uprising, San Diego Pride will be adopting the theme: Stonewall 50: Legacy of Liberation.
 To celebrate that heritage, San Diego Pride’s Spirit of Stonewall Rally on July 13 will be a time to recognize and honor leaders who work hard to preserve the community’s gains, and meet the many challenges they continue to face.

 The San Diego Pride Parade is the largest single-day civic event in the region, and is among the largest prides in the United States.
 It attracts over 250,000 people cheering on colorful floats and parade participants, who are celebrating and honoring the LGBTQ community.
 For 2019, it will be taking place on Saturday, July 13, and will kick off from the Hillcrest Pride Flag at University Ave. and Normal St at 10am.